firebase/functions-samples/instagram-auth/README.md

  1. Copy the Web initialisation snippet from **Firebase Console > Overview > Add Firebase to your web app** and paste it in `public/index.html` and `public/popup.html` in lieu of the placeholders (where the `TODO(DEVELOPER)` are located).
- 1. From Firebse initialization snippet copy the `apiKey` value and paste it in `env.json` for the attribute `firebaseConfig.apiKey` in lieu of the placeholder.

 Create and provide a Service Account's keys:
  1. Create a Service Accounts file as described in the [Server SDK setup instructions](https://firebase.google.com/docs/server/setup#add_firebase_to_your_app).